tango-controls/tango-doc/source/administration/services/hdbpp/hdb++-design-guidelines.rst

 HDB++ TANGO Device Server
 =========================

-The architecture is composed by several device servers.
-More in detail, at least one, but actually many, device server jointly with one device server and one or more device servers for each domain are foreseen.
+The architecture is composed by several TANGO devices.
+More in detail, at least one, but actually many, EventSubscriber TANGO device jointly with one ConfigurationManager device TANGO and one or more DataExtraction TANGO device for each domain are foreseen.

-The device server, also called archiver device server, will subscribe to archive events on request by the .
-The will be able to start archiving all the already configured events even if the is not running.
-The device server must have the following characteristics:
+The EventSubscriber device, also called archiver device, will subscribe to archive events on request by the ConfigurationManager.
+The EventSubscriber will be able to start archiving all the already configured events even if the ConfigurationManager is not running.
+The EventSubscriber device must have the following characteristics:

-#. the archiving mechanism is event-based, thus the device server tries
+#. the archiving mechanism is event-based, thus the EventSubscriber device tries
    to subscribe to the event; an error means a fault.
 A transparent re-subscription to the faulty event is required.